-The aim of this study is to analyze the integration of the soil health narrative into EU soil governance.
-To achieve this, a twofold approach was adopted.
-First, a content analysis was conducted to explore the conceptual integration of soil health-related keywords within various EU policies, assessing the explicit use of relevant terminology (Neill et al., 2022).
-Second, a narrative review of the literature was carried out to examine the available policy instruments that incentivize soil health and the provision of related ecosystem services, focusing on the existing evidence linking these instruments to ecosystem services (Grant et al., 2009).
-This methodology, which combines content analysis and a review of existing evidence, facilitated a comprehensive understanding of the topic of soil health and its framing within the current policy narrative (Gonzalez Lago et al., 2019).
+The aim of this study is to analyse the level of integration of the soil health narrative in EU soil governance.
+This broader objective is pursued firstly by exploring the conceptual integration of keywords related to soil health into policies, which can be done by conducting a content analysis on the explicit use of terminology (Neill et al., 2022).
+Secondly, by reviewing literature over available policy instruments that aim at incentivising soil health and the provision of related ecosystem services.
+To address these aims was adopted a twofold approach, based on i) content analysis of the integration of soil health along different EU policies and ii) narrative review of literature on existing shreds of evidence linking policy instruments to ES (Grant et al., 2009).
+The methodology consisting in analysing content of available EU policy instruments and existing evidences over policy instruments' effect on soil ES allowed to explore and understand the topic of soil health and frame it as the current policy narrative (Gonzalez Lago et al., 2019).